 The time you spend with your therapist is purely for and about you.
 In this busy world, it is a time for reflection and self care.

-My name is Devon McDonald and I am a qualified counsellor based in West Malling, Kent.
+My name is Devon McDonald and I am a fully qualified and accredited counsellor based in West Malling, Kent.

 Many people experience low mood, anxiety or depression at some point in their life.
 If you feel that things are too much, you may feel overwhelmed or maybe you are not sure how to cope, it might be that it is the right time for you to try therapy.
 The aim of counselling is to explore together the causes of these difficult emotions in a safe and ethical environment.
 This offers you an opportunity to work towards healthier life choices, better relationships and higher self-esteem.
 If we fall ill or hurt ourselves physically, we do not hesitate to use first aid or go to the doctor.
 Yet somehow, when it comes to our mental health, we aren't always so quick to act.
 I understand that the process of choosing a counsellor or even making the decision to come to counselling can be a hard one.
 It is good to take your time to choose someone you feel comfortable with.